Veltly/SCoRe4/README.md

 Further, helper classes can be found in src/Service.
 An example of this implementation can be found in examples/example_surface_portal

-The second approach is split between the generation of a surface using a python commandlinetool and the simulation in Geant4.
+The second approach is split between the generation of a surface using a python command line tool and the simulation in Geant4.
 It allows for much more complex surfaces, however is slower by a factor of two in comparison to the other approach.

 The corresponding modules can be found in: